Phoenicia: Women

 Women in Phoenicia took part in public events and religious processions, with depictions of banquets showing them casually sitting or reclining with men, dancing, and playing music.
 In most contexts, women were expected to dress and behave more modestly than men; female figures are almost always portrayed as clothed from head to feet, with the arms sometimes covered as well.

-Although they rarely had political power, women took part in community affairs.
-They had some voice in the popular assemblies that began to emerge in some city-states.
+Although they rarely had political power, women took part in community affairs, including in the popular assemblies that emerged in some city-states.
 At least one woman, Unmiashtart, is recorded to have ruled Sidon in the fifth century BC.
 The two most famous Phoenician women are political figures: Jezebel, portrayed in the Bible as the wicked princess of Sidon, and Dido, the semi-legendary founder and first queen of Carthage.
 In Virgil's epic poem, the Aeneid, Dido is described as having been the co-ruler of Tyre, using cleverness to escape the tyranny of her brother Pygmalion and to secure an ideal site for Carthage.

 Religion

-The religious practices and beliefs of Phoenicia were generally common to those of their neighbors in Canaan, which in turn shared characteristics common throughout the ancient Semitic world.
+The religious practices and beliefs of Phoenicians were generally common to those of their neighbors in Canaan, which in turn shared characteristics common throughout the ancient Semitic world.
 Religious rites were primarily for city-state purposes; payment of taxes by citizens was considered in the category of religious sacrifices.
 The Phoenician sacred writings known to the ancients have been lost.

-Several Canaanite practices are attested in ancient sources and mentioned by scholars, such as temple prostitution and child sacrifice.
-Special sites known as "Tophets" were allegedly used by the Phoenicians "to burn their sons and their daughters in the fire," and are condemned by Yahweh in the Hebrew Bible, particularly in Jeremiah 7:30–32, and in 2nd Kings 23:10 and 17:17.
-Notwithstanding these and other important differences, cultural and religious similarities persisted between the ancient Hebrews and the Phoenicians.
+Several Canaanite practices are alleged in ancient sources and mentioned by scholars, such as temple prostitution and child sacrifice.
+Special sites known as "Tophets" were allegedly used by the Phoenicians "to burn their sons and their daughters in the fire", and are condemned in the Hebrew Bible, particularly in Jeremiah 7:30–32, and in 2nd Kings 23:10 and 17:17.
+Notwithstanding differences, cultural and religious similarities persisted between the ancient Hebrews and the Phoenicians.
+Biblical traditions state that the Tribe of Asher lived amongst local Phoenicians, and that David and Solomon gave Phoenicia full political autonomy due to their supremacy in shipping and trade.

 Canaanite religious mythology does not appear as elaborate as their Semitic cousins in Mesopotamia.
-In Canaan the supreme god was called El (𐤀𐤋, "god").
-The son of El was Baal (𐤁𐤏𐤋, "master", "lord"), a powerful dying-and-rising storm god.
-Other gods were called by royal titles, such as Melqart, meaning "king of the city", or Adonis for "lord".
+In Canaan the supreme god was called El (𐤀𐤋, 'god').
+The son of El was Baal (𐤁𐤏𐤋, 'master', 'lord'), a powerful dying-and-rising thunder god.
+Other gods were called by royal titles, such as Melqart, meaning 'king of the city', or Adonis for 'lord'.
 Such epithets may often have been merely local titles for the same deities.

 The Semitic pantheon was well-populated; which god became primary evidently depended on the exigencies of a particular city-state.
 Melqart was prominent throughout Phoenicia and overseas, as was Astarte, a fertility goddess with regal and matronly aspects.